tianshu129/foqat/README.md

 ## Overview

 The FOQAT is an R package designed for quick processing and analysis of atmospheric data measured from field observation and air pollution.
-And the functions for time series analysis could also applied to time serires of any other fileds.
+And the functions for time series analysis could also be applied to the time series of any other fields.

 The FOQAT stands for "Field observation quick analysis toolkit".